dustinpfister/blog_posts/_posts/threejs-fog.md

 You pass the Fog constructor three arguments the first is the color, the second is the near distance, and the final is the far distance of the fog effect.
 This is similar to the camera as well where there are also values that are the near and far distances for the cameras view of a scene in which it is used.

 Typically you will also want to set the Fog color, as the same color as the background.
 You also might want to have the near, and far distances correspond to your camera as well.

+### 1.3 - Version numbers matter with three.js

+The version of three.js is something that is important when writing post on it, often many code breaking changes are introduced that will result in older examples no longer working.
+When I first started writing this post I am using three.js [r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I edited this [post I as using r127](https://github.com/mrdoob/three.js/tree/r127).
+It would seem that not much of anything has changed with fog alone at least thus far, but still this is always something that a developer should be aware of when it comes to the fact that three.js is a fairly fast moving target in terms of development.

 ## 3 - Full Fog Demo